Rana-Faraz/whatsapp-chat-analysis/README.md

    - Click on the three dots (⋮)
    - Select "More"
    - Choose "Export chat"
-   - Save the exported file as "\_chat.txt" in the project directory
+   - Save the exported file as "data/\_chat.txt" in the project directory

 2. Run the analysis: